 - ½ tsp thyme

-- In a bowl, mix together the honey, balsamic vinegar, rosemary, and thyme.
+- In a bowl, mix the honey, balsamic vinegar, rosemary, and thyme until combined.

 - Add the honey balsamic sauce and bring to a light simmer.
 Return the chicken to the pan and cook for 5-10 minutes.
 Baste the chicken with the sauce.